What Is Menopause and the Menopausal Transition?

 Signs and Symptoms of Menopause

 Each experience with menopause is unique; you may have all of the following symptoms or just a few of them.
-The intensity of symptoms may be relatively mild or severe enough to affect quality of life.
+The intensity of symptoms may be relatively mild or severe enough to affect your quality of life.
 In many cases, periods first become irregular and possibly heavier or lighter.
 But for some people, periods can just stop suddenly.
 If that happens to you, see your doctor to make sure no other issues are at play.

 - Hot flashes